catslanderer/Aspect-Ratio-Detector/README.md

 ### Viewport aspect ratio: >= 1/1 & < 4/3

 We can move a little more quickly through the last two viewport AR ranges since they are similar to the first two, only turned on the side.
 From here, we'll want the app's AR to switch to ~4/3.
 As such, we'll want the App container component to be ~4/3.
-We can do that with the following `width` and `height` values.
+We can do that with the following `width` and `height` values:

 ```css
 @media (min-aspect-ratio: ~'1/1') and (max-aspect-ratio: ~'4/3') {